jamespo/jp_nagios_checks/qicinga/README.md

 Additionally as this is just a reporting script it should be a read-only user.

 Options:
     -h, --help   show this help message and exit
-	-a, --all   show all statuses (not just non-OK)
+    -a, --all    show all statuses
+	-s           short summary
 	-c           colour output
+	-b           no colour output
-    -q          quiet - no output, no summary, just return code
+	-q           quiet - no output, no summary, just return code -x HOSTNAME  hostname - AUTOSHORT / AUTOLONG

 The colour output option works best on black background terminals.